ssosnik/app-rating/README.md

     Optional<Double> findAverageRatingByAppUUIDAndDateBetween(String appUUID, LocalDate since, LocalDate until);
 }
 ```

+## Unit tests
+There are only two example tests:
+- DataGenerationServiceTest - test the random data init method with mocking
+- MonthlyReportGenerationTest - test MonthlyReportGeneration without mocking.
+It is like a real life scenario consisting of 3 steps.

 ## Technical Details
 - `WatchService` interface from `java.nio` is used to observe `daily-csv` folder.